CBD Research - What We Know

 CBD acts differently on the body than THC, the report stated, and gives us the benefits of the marijuana plant without the harmful effects, according to the NIDA.
 “CBD has very little effect on CB1 and CB2 receptors.
 This is probably why it does not make people high and is not mind-altering.”

 The NIDA report explains the history of CBD therapy.
-“CBD has been considered as a potential therapeutic agent since the 1970s, when its anti-seizure properties were first examined in animal studies.
-A few very small randomized clinical trials were also conducted in adults with epilepsy, some showing positive results.
+“CBD has been considered as a potential therapeutic agent since the 1970s, when its anti-seizure properties were first examined in animal studies. some showing positive results.
 But what has generated the renewed interest and excitement are the anecdotal reports that some children with otherwise untreatable severe epilepsies respond well to CBD extracts and oils.”
 Since the NIDA report, CBD-based medication Epidiolex has gone through clinical trials and been approved by the FDA for pediatric epilepsy.
 The report concluded that when it comes to CBDs, “Much more research needs to be done, but it should be done quickly… Besides the trials of Epidiolex, there are already many studies of CBD for other disorders being conducted, including at NIH (National Institutes for Health.).
 Studies related to its possible use in the treatment of substance use disorders are being funded by NIDA, while other NIH Institutes are funding work on the potential of CBD and other cannabinoids in treating neurological and psychiatric disorders, disorders of the immune system and metabolism and cancer.”

 “In short, CBD appears to be a safe drug with no addictive effects claimed so far, and the preliminary data suggest that it may have therapeutic value for a number of medical conditions.
 Addressing barriers that slow clinical research with CBD would accelerate progress.
 NIDA will do what we can to address such barriers and expedite the study of this potentially valuable compound, as well as other components of the marijuana plant.”